A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 The $\Lambda$ (and $\bar{\Lambda}$) baryons, which contain a strange (anti-strange) quark, are popular tools in studies of spin effects in high-energy collisions because of their self-spin analysing decays in $p\pi^-$ ($\bar{p}\pi^+$).
 In this decay, a proton is preferably emitted along the spin direction of a parent baryon, which gives a convenient access to the spin orientation of the latter.
 In practice, $D_{LL}$ is defined as the ratio of the difference of the inclusive cross sections with a positive or negative polarisation to their sum for a given target polarisation:

 where the $\rightarrow$ and $\leftarrow$ signs denote positive or negative helicities.
 Within perturbative QCD, $D_{LL}$ is sensitive to both polarised quark densities and polarised fragmentation functions.
-However, the interpretation of the experimental data depends on the assumed theoretical model.
-Besides the strange quark, the spin transfer from $u$ and $d$ quarks could contribute to $D^\Lambda_{LL}$; $D^{\bar{\Lambda}}_{LL}$ provides a cleaner probe of polarised anti-strange quark density.
+However, the interpretation of the experimental data depends on the assumed theoretical model of a fragmentation function.
+Besides the strange quark, the spin transfer from $u$ and $d$ quarks could contribute to $D^\Lambda_{LL}$ (see for example \cite{Burkardt:1993zh}); $D^{\bar{\Lambda}}_{LL}$ provides a cleaner probe of polarised anti-strange quark density.
 In what follows, we will omit the $\Lambda$ subscript of $D^\Lambda_{LL}$.

 For the evaluation of the expected statistical precision of $D_{LL}$ measurements, we assumed that one will use a similar technique as in \cite{Abelev:2009xg}.
-We estimated the statistical uncertainty on $D_{LL}$ taking $\sigma({D}_{LL}) = \frac{1}{\alpha_{\Lambda} P} \frac{1}{\sqrt{N} }$, where $P$ is an effective target polarisation, $\alpha_{\Lambda} = 0.642 \pm 0.013$ is the weak decay parameter and $N$ is the overall $\Lambda$ yield registered in the ALICE detector.
+We estimated the statistical uncertainty on $D_{LL}$ taking $\sigma({D}_{LL}) = \frac{1}{\alpha_{\Lambda} P} \frac{1}{\sqrt{N} }$, where $P$ is an effective target polarisation, $\alpha_{\Lambda} = 0.750 \pm 0.010$~\cite{Zyla:2020zbs} is the weak decay parameter and $N$ is the overall $\Lambda$ yield registered in the ALICE detector.
 The $\Lambda$ production is simulated with the PYTHIA8 event generator, and our estimation takes into account the geometrical acceptance of the ALICE CB detector for the $\Lambda$ daughters and the overall $\Lambda$ reconstruction efficiency \cite{Aamodt:2011zza}. \cf{fig:LambdaDll} shows the expected statistical precision of $D_{LL}$ as a function of (a) the transverse momentum and (b) $x^{\rightarrow}$ for a target located in front of the ALICE TPC detector along the beam direction ($z_{\rm target}$ = 4700 cm).
 The assumed integrated luminosity reflects the expected performance of the ALICE TPC detector and the target polarisation corresponds to a polarised hydrogen gas-jet target (see section \ref{subsubsec:gas_jet} for details).

 With a single year of data taking it will be possible to measure $D_{LL}$ with sub-percent precision for $x^{\rightarrow} \rightarrow 1$; however, the $\pT$ reach is limited due to the proximity of the end of the phase space.
 Therefore, these results could be a challenge for theoretical calculations, given the relevance of perturbative QCD calculations in these predictions.
 Anyhow, such data could give a unique opportunity to study polarised strange and anti-strange quark distributions at $x^{\rightarrow} \rightarrow 1$.